 While you may be able to get away with a 400-lumen output light if you know the way or aren’t looking to ride quickly and confidently, once speeds pick up or trail difficulty increases, you’ll be left wanting more power.

-That means for a red trail, you’ll want at least 2,500 lumens and a black at least 3,500.
+That means for a red trail, you’ll want at least 2,500 lumens and, for a black trail, at least 3,500.
 Off-piste technical trails will require even more, so think carefully about the type of light you’ve got and its output before committing to a gnarly downhill.

-Take a look at our guide to the best mountain bike lights for our favourite tried-and-tested options at a range of budgets.
-If your ride also includes sections on the road and you want to stay on the right side of the law, you’ll also need a good rear light.
+Take a look at our guide to the best mountain bike lights for BikeRadar’s favourite tried-and-tested options at a range of budgets.

 2. Beam pattern